Monahan's OT winner lifts Flames past Blues 3-2

 Schwartz gave the Blues a 2-1 lead at the 7:16 mark of the third period.
 The puck went off of Schwartz's skate and the goal was upheld after a review.

 Bartkowski tied it at 10:53.
-It was the first goal in 17 games this season for the Flames' defenseman.
+It was the first goal in 17 games this season for the Flames defenseman.

 Brouwer's power-play goal gave the Flames a 1-0 lead with 2:49 left in the first period.
 It snapped an 0-for-12 scoreless streak with the man advantage for Calgary.